cekkr/sandbox-verilog/README_BUT_LONGER.md

 | `OP_MICRO`        | Look up a user-defined rule from a 16-entry LUT                          |

 `OP_MIX` consumes four fixed-point coefficients sourced from `CSR_RULE_CONSTA…CONSTD`, letting you blend the current value, the neighbor average, the aggregated (planar + vertical) sum, and a constant bias in one pass.
 Vertical neighbors (`above_in`/`below_in`) are now available in the PE and the raster engine fetches them automatically every cell, so Laplacian, Min/Max, and mix operations react to layer-to-layer coupling out of the box.

+When `unit_flux_enable` is high the flux/pressure/backprop paths pull the `{capability, channel, friction}` tuple directly from `CSR_UNIT_*`, apply per-edge friction (top/bottom honour the overflow coefficients, planar/diagonal flows reuse `CSR_UNIT_PRESSURE_GAIN`), and add the previous-layer feedback tap.
+If the bit is low the legacy const-driven implementation remains in place, so existing sandboxes stay functional while newer ones gain the richer tuple semantics.

 ### Microcode LUT